 How much is Identity Guard per month?

 The cost of Identity Guard depends on what plan you sign up for.
-If you’re signing up just for you, the plans range from $8.99 to $24.99 a month.
-If you’re signing up for a family, meaning anyone and everyone in your household, those plans cost between $14.99 to $39.99 a month.
+If you’re signing up just for yourself, the plans range from $6.67 to $23.99 a month.
+If you’re signing up for a family, meaning anyone and everyone in your household, those plans cost between $14.99 and $40 a month.
 Of course, there are savings to be had if you sign up for an annual plan.

 Plan type Value Total Ultra Individual $6.67 $13.33 $20.00 Family $10 $20 $26.67